Table of Content

 Think of the design process as a chain.
 Every link must hold because a weak one will bring down the whole system.

 Enterprise AI delivers value when it solves a high-impact problem and is designed to grow with the business.
-Start by targeting a use case with measurable results, such as predicting product demand or optimising delivery schedules.
+Start by targeting a use case with measurable results, such as predicting product demand or optimizing delivery schedules.

 Build on modular, cloud-ready architecture so the system can handle more data, users, and features without a full rebuild.
 Ensure smooth integration with existing tools so teams can adopt it quickly.